Monday: Big layoffs, bigger hirings, massive markets swings

 U.S. home sales jumped 6.5% in February, their highest level in 13 years.
 But that was for contracts that were signed in December and January, with closings in February.
 The first report of a coronavirus infection in the U.S. occurred on Jan.
 21 and economist are expecting a vast slowdown in the next report with sellers closing their homes to potential buyers.

-Finance minister Bruno Le Maire has said that the whole supply chain for the food industry must be guaranteed after France shut down all restaurants, cafes, cinemas and retail shops that are deemed nonessential.
-Many employees are working from home.
-Businesses that are allowed to remain open must enforce rules about social distancing, washing hands and disinfection.

-HIRING: While some businesses are being required to close during the virus outbreak, others are seeing a surge in demand for their products.
-Dollar General said Monday that it plans to hire up to 50,000 workers by the end of April as customers continue to head to its stores to stock up on household supplies.
+SUPERMARKETS: B.J.'s Wholesale Club is the latest to offer a bump in hourly wages to workers restocking shelves while others stay home.
+Increased hourly pay would extend at least through April 12.
+Managers and key personnel will get a one-time bonus, ranging from $500 to $1,000.
+Walmart, Target and Amazon are among the other company's giving pay hikes.
+Walmart is also giving one-time bonuses to its hourly part-time and full-time workers.

+HIRING: The spread of the virus has created a massive disruption in the work place, with may companies sending workers home.
+However, other companies, largely those considered essential during the outbreak, have gone on a hiring binge.

-Dollar General said it anticipates a majority of the new jobs will be temporary, but that some may be long term.
+Dollar General will hire up to 50,000 workers by the end of April as people ordered to stay home clear the bargain chain's shelves and stock up pantries.
+Dollar General said Monday that most of the jobs will be temporary, but that some may be long term.

+Papa John’s is hiring up to 20,000 people with demand for pizza elevated.
+The need for new workers is so great, the company said Monday that interviews can turn into punching the clock on the same day.
+Domino's already announced additional hiring.

 CVS Health also announced Monday that it is looking to fill 50,000 full-time, part-time and temporary roles across the country.
 Positions include store associates, prescription delivery drivers, distribution center employees and member/customer service professionals.
 The company is also giving employee bonuses ranging from $150 to $500 to workers required to be at its facilities.